mdopt.utils package#

 • tensor (np.ndarray) – Two-site tensor (i, j, k, l).

-• cut (np.float32) – Discard any singular values smaller than eps.
+• cut (float) – Discard any singular/diagonal values smaller than this.

 • strategy (str) – Which strategy to use for the splitting.
-Available options: svd, qr, rq.
+Available options: svd and qr.

 Returns: